EricZinda/Perplexity/docs/pxint/pxint0071WhichParseAndTree.md

-## Determining the Right Parse and Tree
+## Determining the Right Scope-Resolved MRS
-In the [previous section](pxint0070GenerateMRSAndTrees), we wrote the code to generate all the MRS parses for a phrase, and all the fully-resolved MRS trees that result from the MRS. Next we have to decide which one the user intended and write the code to run it.
-As discussed in the conceptual topic on [Choosing a Parse and Tree](../devcon/devcon0060WhichParseAndTree), returning the response from the first MRS parse and tree that succeeded (or failed) is good heuristic to use in general.
+In the [previous section](pxint0070GenerateMRSAndTrees), we wrote the code to generate all the MRS parses for a phrase, and all the  that result from the MRS. Next we have to decide which one the user intended and write the code to run it.
+As discussed in the conceptual topic on [Choosing a Scope-Resolved MRS](../devcon/devcon0060WhichParseAndTree), returning the response from the first MRS parse and scope-resolved MRS that succeeded (or failed) is good heuristic to use in general.

-To implement the code for choosing the right tree, we're going to create a new class that will be the main entry point into the whole system.
+To implement the code for choosing the right scope-resolved MRS, we're going to create a new class that will be the main entry point into the whole system.
 It is called `UserInterface` and its main method is `interact_once()`.
 Each call to that method does a single "command/response" interaction with the system mostly using code we've already written.
 Here's a summary of its logic:

-1. Use the code we wrote in the [previous topic](pxint0070GenerateMRSAndTrees) to convert the phrase to MRS and then generate the trees for the MRS, go through them in order.
+1. Use the code we wrote in the [previous topic](pxint0070GenerateMRSAndTrees) to convert the phrase to MRS and then generate the scope-resolved MRSs for the MRS, go through them in order.
-2. Solve the trees using a modification to the `call()` function from [Conjunctions topic](pxint0050Conjunctions) which is called `solve`.
+2. Solve the scope-resolved MRSs using a modification to the `call()` function from [Conjunctions topic](pxint0050Conjunctions) which is called `solve`.
 Go through these in order.
-3. If an error occurs when solving a tree, get a string for it by calling `generate_message_with_index` (which gets passed as an argument to `interact_once`).
+3. If an error occurs when solving a scope-resolved MRS, get a string for it by calling `generate_message_with_index` (which gets passed as an argument to `interact_once`).
 We built this in the [English Domain Names section](pxint0120ErrorsConceptualFailures)
 4. When we are done, actually respond using the (slightly refactored) `respond_to_solutions()` function we built in [the Propositions Section](pxint0080SimplePropositions)

 The new code is at the end of the function, where we apply all the operations to a single state object and then store it away as the new state.
 Otherwise, changes would just get discarded and the next interaction wouldn't see them.

-Our new code iterates through every MRS, then every tree it has.
-If the function succeeds on a particular tree, it stops processing.
+Our new code iterates through every MRS, then every scope-resolved MRS it has.
+If the function succeeds on a particular scope-resolved MRS, it stops processing.
 Otherwise, it continues until it finds a succcess or runs out of trees.
 If nothing succeeds, it will report the first tree failure.

 Here is the full code for it:
 ~~~